Medical Translation of Informed Consent Forms (ICFs)

 Translate ICFs into Non-English-Speaking Patients’ Languages

 On appeal, the plaintiff argued that the Hospital should not be able to rely on the English consent forms to support its motion for summary judgment due to the plaintiff’s limited English proficiency and inability to read any language.
 The plaintiff argued that he could not be deemed to have received notice of, or have given, “informed consent” to the provisions of the consent form.

 Specifically, the plaintiff argued that “a patient cannot be considered to have notice of the independent contractor status of physicians if he lacks the ability to read English and the party who wishes to impose such notice on the patient does not take the time to actively ensure understanding.”
-The plaintiff further claimed that it was not sufficient for the hospital to provide him consent forms in English and that it was obligated to provide oral Arabic translation for the consent forms.
+The plaintiff further claimed that it was not sufficient for the hospital to provide him consent forms in English and that it was obligated to provide oral English into Arabic translation for the informed consent forms.

 The court rejected the plaintiff’s argument that the hospital should have been required to prove his actual knowledge because he did not speak English on several grounds.
 Specifically, the court held that the hospital need only show that the plaintiff had been “placed on notice” regarding the relationship between his treating physicians and the hospital.
 The court found that his daughter’s deposition testimony demonstrated that the plaintiff had, in fact, been placed on such notice as to the relationship between his treating physicians and the hospital.
 Because the daughter, who is fluent in English, admitted that she had encouraged her father to sign the forms, the court found that the hospital had no reason to doubt that she had fully read and understood them.
 Furthermore, there was no evidence that either the plaintiff or his daughter had asked for any clarification on the information in the forms.